-UFC Ring Girl Arianny Celeste Flaunts Incredible Curves In Tiny Red Hot Bikini
+UFC Ring Girl Arianny Celeste Flaunts Incredible Curves In Tiny, Red-Hot Bikini

 “You’re so d*mn hot you’re on fire,” another noted.

-In her Instagram story, the model shared some clips of herself enjoying her dogs and giving them snuggles and kisses.
+In her Instagram story, the model shared some clips of herself enjoying some time with her dogs and giving them snuggles and kisses.
 Then, she answered some fan questions, and somebody asked what she watches on Netflix.
-Celeste answered the Breaking Bad movie and El Camino.
-Later, she shared some pictures of her colorful vegan Thai food alongside some In And Out burgers, and she asked fans to choose “his or hers.”
+She then revealed that she recently watched El Camino: A Breaking Bad Movie.
+Later, she shared some pictures of her colorful vegan Thai food alongside some In-N-Out burgers, and she asked fans to choose “his or hers.”

 Earlier today, Celeste announced a new partnership with CBDMD USA, and she revealed how much CBD products have helped her with her muscle recovery during the past year that she’s used them.
-In the photo she paired with her announcement, the fit model wore a gray sports bra, which she paired with multi-toned gray leggings.
+In the photo she paired with her announcement, the fit model wore a gray sports bra, pairing it with multi-toned gray leggings.

-The Inquisitr recently reported on another plug the UFC ring girl gave her 2020 calendar.
+The Inquisitr recently reported on another plug the UFC ring girl gave for her 2020 calendar.